Female cats have period cycles just like dogs and humans. However, these cycles are slightly different for felines.

 For starters, the female cat’s periods are called estrus cycles instead of menstrual cycles and they occur when your precious furball is in heat.

-During its estrus cycle your furry pal will attract a lot of males, even if you’re residing on an upper floor level in an apartment building, and you will witness some significant behavioral changes in your kitty’s overall manners.
+During her estrus cycle, your furry pal will attract a lot of males.
+You will witness some significant behavioral changes in your kitty’s overall manners.

 What Is The Estrus Cycle?

 A female cat’s estrus cycle is the period of time when they are receptive to a mate and can become pregnant.